marshall7m/terraform-aws-infrastructure-live-ci/README.md

 `account_deps`: List of AWS accounts (`account_name`) the record's `account_name` depends on

-`voters`: List of email addresses to send approval request to
+`voters`: List of email addresses to send an approval request to

 `approval_voters`: List of `voters` who have approved the deployment